'Oh my god, bro!': Moment small plane crashes on Orlando roadway - NewsBreak

 MIMS, Fla. - A man has been arrested on a First Degree Murder charge after deputies said he shot and killed a man during a drug deal in Mims on Monday evening.
 Corey Ward, 27, of Titusville, reportedly shot the victim during a drug deal.
 The Brevard County Sheriff’s deputies...

-ORLANDO, Fla. - Orlando's new Chief of Police was officially sworn in during a "Change of Command" ceremony on Wednesday.
+Orlando's new Chief of Police was officially sworn in during a "Change of Command" ceremony on Wednesday.
 Chief Eric Smith is replacing former Chief Orlando Rolón who spent more than 30 years in the department.
-Rolón is retiring four months early and has accepted a new job that starts in September.
-He was also the first Hispanic person to have the title.

 Woman finds new purpose and she and husband diagnosed with brain tumors